 - Writer-director Kenneth Branagh has begun filming in the London area the independently financed, semiautobiographical period drama Belfast.
 The cast includes Judi Dench, Jamie Dornan, Jude Hill, and Caitriona Balfe.

-- Kenneth Branagh’s Belfast movie is the latest in a series of big- and small-screen releases revolving around The Troubles, which plagued Northern Ireland for more than three decades.
+- Branagh’s Belfast movie is the latest in a series of big- and small-screen releases revolving around The Troubles, which plagued Northern Ireland for more than three decades.